 Borough Park is a community whose population has grown by 15.6% in recent years while there has only been a 4.5% increase in housing stock.
 The Culver Estates site was formerly a right-of-way for the discontinued elevated railway.
 The 50' wide strip of largely undeveloped land, running along 37th Street in Borough Park, was being used for parking and storage.
 In accordance with the Mayor’s housing plan, the NYC Department of City Planning (DCP) rezoned the six-block area to allow for future residential growth.
 In addition to the rezoning, two City-owned blocks were designated for the development of affordable housing, by SBCO.

 The housing project will be located on 37th Street, between 12th and 14th Avenues.
-The design plans call for the development of 17 four-story structures, with one unit per floor, totaling 68 units.
+The design plans call for the development of seventeen four-story structures, with one unit per floor, totaling sixty-eight units.
 Initially nine structures will be built on the block between 12th and 13th Avenues (Zoning Block 5295).
-Each building will be approximately 40' x 40', and will provide two off-street parking spaces – one of which will be handicapped accessible.
+Each building will be approximately 40' x 40', and will provide limited off-street parking spaces – part of which will be handicapped accessible.

-Construction of Phase I consists of 9, 4-story building for a total of 36 3 and 4 bedroom dwelling units - located on 37th Street between 12th and 13th Avenues is currently underway with an estimated completion date of late Summer / Fall 2018.
+Construction of Phase I consists of nine, four-story building for a total of thirty-six three and four bedroom dwelling units - located on 37th Street between 12th and 13th Avenues is currently underway with an estimated completion date of late Summer/Fall 2018.